Juniper/nita-ansible/README.md

 ```
 ansible-playbook -i hosts playbook.yaml --extra-vars "build_dir=container_build_folder"
 ```

-### Juniper.junos

-This is the main Junos Ansible 2.9 role and is included in the nita-ansible container.
-This role allows Ansible to communicate with Junos devices.
-Information on the functionality that is provided with this Ansible role can found here: https://www.juniper.net/documentation/en_US/junos-ansible/topics/reference/general/junos-ansible-modules-overview.html

 ### ebgp_ip_fabric

 Builds the configuration stanzas that make up a Junos eBGP IP fabric underlay.
 It includes configurations for forwarding, routing, and policy options as well as interfaces participating in the fabric and BGP protocol configuration.
 In the sample Excel file included with the NITA package for EVPN data center mentioned above, the tabs that hold the variable information include "underlay_ebgp+", "core_interfaces+", "underlay_ebgp+"